Frequently Asked Questions for RevMan

-- What format should I use for references that I want import?
+- What format should I use for references that I want to import?

 We recommend that you use RIS format for transferring references to RevMan.
 See the documentation for your reference management software for how to generate a text file in RIS format.

-RevMan also support its own tagged text format - if you need to generate that, we provide a set of files for Procite, EndNote, and Reference Manager.
+RevMan also supports its own tagged text format.
+If you need to generate that, we provide a set of files for ProCite, EndNote, and Reference Manager.

 - How do I change the amount of memory that RevMan 5 is allowed to use?